Skip to content

 Factors: How to decide whether paper or plastic is better?

 Looking closely at the pros and cons, it quickly becomes clear that when it comes to the question of "paper or plastic?"
-No one-size-fits-all answer is not always the case.
-Instead, we must always take other factors into account in order to make a well-considered and sustainable decision.
+No one-size-fits-all answer there is no such thing.
+Rather, we have to consider other factors in each case in order to be able to make a well-considered and sustainable decision.
 Depending on the context and area of application, these factors can tip the scales.

 Recycled content

-Of course, the Material origin plays a special role in determining whether paper or plastic is the better choice.
-As a general rule, the greater the proportion of recycled paper and plastic components in products, the more environmentally friendly they are - because the better they can be recycled.
-Conserving natural resources be
+Of course, above all plays the Material origin play a special role in determining whether paper or plastic is the better choice.
+As a general rule, the greater the proportion of recycled paper and plastic components in products, the more environmentally friendly they are - because the better they could be natural resources conserved be

 Recyclability

-Whether Recyclable packaging or objects and can be recycled as efficiently as possible after disposal largely determines how sustainable they are.
+Whether Packaging or items recyclable are and can be recycled as efficiently as possible after disposal determines to a large extent how sustainable they are.

-Paper is generally easy to recycleif it is pure in type.
-So-called Dressing materials (coated, moisture-resistant compounds made of paper and plastic), on the other hand, are difficult to impossible to recycle.
+Paper is basically easy to recycleif it is pure in type.
+So-called Dressing materials (coated, more moisture-resistant compounds made of paper and plastic), on the other hand, are difficult or impossible to recycle.

 Plastic is generally difficult to recycle materially.
-It is therefore much more expensive to produce high-quality products from recycled plastic.
+It is therefore also much more costly to produce high quality products from recycled plastic.

 Use and longevity

 How sustainable paper and plastic products actually are also depends on the duration and frequency of their use.
-The longer and more often they fulfill their purposethe better their ecological balance.
+The longer and more often they serve their purposethe better their eco-balance will be.

-If the material is not durable and long-lasting, so that the respective products can only be used a few times and then have to be disposed of, this is of course questionable from an ecological point of view.
-A short life cycle (period from production, through use, to disposal) is always bad for the ecological balance.
+If the material is not durable and long-lasting, so that the respective products can only be used a few times and then have to be disposed of, this is naturally questionable from an ecological point of view.
+A short life cycle (period from manufacture, through use, to disposal) is always bad for the life cycle assessment.

-Paper is not always the best alternativeto pack products.
-That's why it's important to consider the things you want to pack and transport in it.
+Paper is not always the best alternative, to pack products.
+Therefore, it is important to also consider the things that you want to pack and transport in it.

 This applies, for example, in the event that Liquids or very heavy objects need to be transported or protected.
 Here, plastic alternatives are often more efficient, safer and more durable, as they repel moisture and are generally more tear-resistant.